agathoklisx/libved/README.md

   the desire is by itself enough to walk the path of learning and creating.
   And with a little bit help of our friends.
  */

+ /* ERRORS - WARNINGS - BUGS
+	Compilation.
+    This constantly compiled with -Werror -Wextra -Wall and compilation with the three compilers should not produce a single warning, else is an error.

+    The static targets (since recently in my local copy, where i'm linking against libraries (like tinytcc or libcurl), or using functions from the C library) can produce warnings like:

+      warning: Using 'getpwuid' in statically linked applications requires at runtime the shared libraries from the glibc version used for linking

+    These warnings can not and should not be hided, but the application at runtime, should work/behave correctly, as long this prerequisite/condition is true.
+  */
 ```